shivansh00-lgtm/covid19-global-analysis/README.md

 The dashboard presents global COVID-19 trends, country comparisons, healthcare capacity, and policy-related outcomes.

+ ---

+## 🔍 Key Insights

+Based on the analysis and Tableau dashboard, several patterns were observed:

+- 🌍 **COVID-19 cases varied significantly across countries**, with some countries recording substantially higher total case counts than others.

+- ⚰️ **Deaths per million differed considerably between countries**, showing that the impact of the pandemic was not uniform across regions.

+- 🏥 **Healthcare capacity showed variation across countries.** The comparison of GDP per capita and hospital beds provided a view of differences in healthcare resources.

+- 📈 **COVID-19 case trends changed significantly over time**, with major spikes visible during different phases of the pandemic.

+- 🏛️ **Policy responses and COVID-19 outcomes varied across countries**, highlighting differences in how countries responded to the pandemic.

+- 📊 **Data visualization helped identify patterns and differences** that would be more difficult to understand from raw data alone.

+-
 ## 🚀 Future Improvements

 As I continue developing my data analytics skills, I plan to improve this project by: